islamghany/monitoring-service/README.md

 ## Usage

-to inter act with the APIs via the OpenAPI Dashboard go to [http://localhost:8080/v1/api-docs](http://localhost:8080/v1/api-docs)
+to interact with the APIs via the OpenAPI Dashboard go to [http://localhost:8080/v1/api-docs](http://localhost:8080/v1/api-docs)